Skip to content

 Copy Client ID

-After registering the app, you'll be taken back to the "Browse Azure AD Gallery" page.
+After registering the app, you'll be taken back to the Browse Microsoft Entra App Gallery page.
 Navigate back to the Enterprise applications page, find your newly created app, and click it.

 1. Click on the Overview page.

-2. save the Application ID.
+2. Save the Application ID.
 This is the Client ID that you will need to provide to your Portal Org Admin later.

 Steps for copying the client ID.